Does GeoTrellis replace the need for traditional GIS software?

 How is GeoTrellis deployed and what does it cost?

-GeoTrellis is available under either an open source GPLv3 license or a commercial license.
-If your project is compatible with the GPL license, there are no license fees.
-If you cannot use the GPL license, please contact us about commercial licensing options.
+GeoTrellis is available under either an open source Apache 2 license.
+This is a relatively open license with few restrictions, including integration with commercial products.
+There are no license fees.
 Azavea also offers support subscriptions, software development services and managed instances of GeoTrellis hosted by Azavea.

 What type of datasets can GeoTrellis use?